lecbe/flexible-gatsby/content/blog/want-to-play-and-work-and-make-money-in-esports-but/index.md

 ---
-title: You want to play and work and make money in esports but still
+title: 'You want to play and work and make money in esports but still'
 date: 2019-09-12 00:00:00 +0300
 description: Your time is priceless - how not to waste it
 img: # Add image post (optional)